 "One afternoon, a week after we started working together in Florida, we were getting ready to make a trip to Jacksonville.
 As I bent over to pick up my bag, I almost fainted.
 When the room started to spin around, and I got sick to my stomach, I had to sit down.

-"When the dizziness and nausea still wouldn’t go away, they rushed me to the doctor.
+"When the dizziness and nausea still wouldn’t disappear, they rushed me to the doctor.
 When he checked me over, he discovered that my blood pressure was dangerously low.
 I was a quart low from bleeding myself almost dry, night after night."

-They also had two memorable runs in the Carolinas, working with Haystack Calhoun and Johnny Weaver, where The Assassins wrestled as Great Bolo and Bolo, which were established names thanks to Tom’s previous stint in the Carolinas and Crockett Sr. wanted to capitalize on that heat.
+They also had two memorable runs in the Carolinas, working with Haystack Calhoun and Johnny Weaver.
+The Assassins wrestled as Great Bolo and Bolo, which were established names thanks to Tom’s previous stint in the Carolinas, and Crockett Sr. wanted to capitalize on that heat.

 In one of the most memorable promos of the time, Jody Hamilton became "The Flame" in Continental Championship Wrestling in 1985, where he feuded with "Bullet" Bob Armstrong.
 In 1986 he went into business for himself and opened Deep South Wrestling.